 We’re often told to read and pray the psalms when we go through times of distress and trouble.
 As we do, we can pour out our hearts to God just as the psalmists did.
 Psalm 54 is a great example of that.

 “Don’t Bother Me with the Facts!”

 Verse 12, “A scoffer does not love one who corrects him, nor will he go to the wise.”

-When someone is bent on going her own way, he or she doesn’t want to hear what anyone has to say about it.
+When someone is bent on going her own way, she doesn’t want to hear what anyone has to say about it.
 As the expression goes, “Don’t bother me with the facts!”